The Wildrose Way

 Ready and Steady

-When a single quail rockets skyward from the cover and your friend makes the shot, your dog stays on task and delivers your bird to hand instead of being distracted.
+In an active sporting environment, a steady dog that honors his canine co-workers and stays on task is essential.
 Watch how discipline wins the day and train your dog on “Steady to Wing and Shot.”